CLATONIA VILLAGE INFORMATION

 Clatonia Fire Department presented no Claims to be paid.

-John made a motion to approve the items listed under the consent agenda.
-Jesse seconded.
+Mike made a motion to approve the items listed under the consent agenda.
+John seconded.
 Voting yes was Schuerman, S. Hajek, J. Hajek, Waltke, and Holsing.
 Motion carried 5-0.

 ** c) Voting yes was Schuerman, S. Hajek, Waltke, and J. Hajek.
 Holsing abstained.
 Motion carried 4-0**